hollandar/outrage-eventsource/README.md

 Storage providers should be considered an immutable collection of events.

-## DDD
+## Aggregate Root

-EventSource supports entity modelling around an aggregate root object keyed using a Guid, an Int64 for a String.
+EventSource supports entity modelling around an aggregate root object keyed using a Guid, an Int64 or a String.
 Below is an example of a Person aggregated entity, keyed by a Guid.

 The aggregate root must implemented Serializers, a collection of event serializers with a specific name each, which provide instructions about serialization and deserialization of each event supported.